vivekchaurasiya12/Netflix-Gpt/README.md

 ### Prerequisites
 - Node.js and npm installed on your system.
-- TMDB API key and OpenAI GPT API key.
+- TMDB API key and GEMINI API key.

 ### Installation
 1. Clone the repository: